 You’ll also meet the anesthesiologist and can ask questions about the anesthesia and how it will affect you.
 Just before your surgery, an anesthesiologist or a nurse anesthetist will give you the anesthesia so that you fall asleep and don’t feel pain.

 The side effects you have depend mostly on the type of surgery you have.

-Discomfort in the operated area
+Discomfort in the treated area